Prakash-2610/Face-Landmarks-and-metrics-calculator/README.md

 # Face-Landmarks-and-metrics-calculator

-Welcome to the **Face Metrics Calculator** project!
+Welcome to the **Face Landmarks and Metrics Calculator** project!
 This tool calculates various facial metrics using a webcam or video file.
 It uses MediaPipe for facial landmark detection and OpenCV for image processing.

 ## Contents